Investigating the Fermi-Hubbard model by the tensor-backflow method: Numerical results

 \subsection{Comparisons with previous results}

-Fig.(\ref{fig:E_compare})(a)(b) depict energy comparisons respect to the fPEPS method under open-boundary condition (OBC) on 64-site lattices.
-The fPEPS is a state-of-the-art method for latticed fermions and its state representation ability can be improved by increasing the bond-dimension ($D$).
+Fig.(\ref{fig:E_compare})(a)(b) depict energy comparisons respect to the fPEPS method under OBC on 64-site lattices.
+The fPEPS is a state-of-the-art method for lattice fermions and its state representation ability can be improved by increasing the bond-dimension ($D$).
 From literature~\cite{Hubbard_fPEPS}, the complexity of fPEPS scales rapidly respect to $D$: $\mathcal{O}(D^6)$, and the maximal bond dimension is $D$=20.
 The fPEPS is firstly optimized by the imaginary-time-evolution method named as the simple-update (SU), followed by the gradient-optimization (GO).
-The fPEPS with $D$=20 can achieve extremely high energy precision under OBC.
+The fPEPS with $D$=20 can achieve very high energy precision under OBC.

-In our optimizations, the initial state of Tensor-Backflow is unrestricted Hartree-Fock (UHF) state represented by a tensor of the dimension $[M,N,2]$, where $M$ is the site number $N$ is the particle number and 2 is because of spin.
-From the initial state, we expand the tensor's dimension to Eq.(\ref{g_dimension}) to include backflow terms~\cite{tensorbackflow}.
-To avoid any bias introduced by UHF, optimizations of UHFs are ceased when the energy is far from fully convergence~\cite{UHF}.

-In Fig.(\ref{fig:E_compare})(a)(b), red and blue solid dots denote NN and all-site backflow terms, respectively.
-High and low energy values for same-colored solid dots denote without and with one Lanczos optimization, respectively.
-Therefore, a Lanczos optimization significantly improves energy precision for either NN backflow and all-site backflow.
-Comparing obtained energies after one Lanczos optimization and the fPEPS with $D$=20, the NN backflow can achieve the energy precision competitive to the SU optimized fPEPS, meanwhile the all-site backflow can achieve the energy precision between SU and GO optimized fPEPS.
-The Tensor-Backflow has no limitations on boundary conditions.
-Fig.(\ref{fig:E_compare})(c) depicts energy results on the $4\times 16$ lattice under PBC.
+In Fig.(\ref{fig:E_compare})(a)(b), red and blue solid dots represent the results for NN and all-site backflow terms, respectively.
+The higher and lower energy values for each color correspond to results without and with one Lanczos step, respectively.
+This demonstrates that a single Lanczos step significantly improves the energy precision for both NN and all-site backflow terms.
+When comparing the energies obtained after one Lanczos step to those from the fPEPS with bond dimension $D$=20, we find that the NN backflow achieves energy precision comparable to the SU-optimized fPEPS, while the all-site backflow achieves precision competitive with the GO-optimized fPEPS.
+The Tensor-Backflow method imposes no limitations on boundary conditions, and energies for the $4 \times 16$ lattice under PBC are shown in Fig.(\ref{fig:E_compare})(c).